pm-pl/WorldChat/README.md

 ## Warning

-***this is a update version of the LimitHeight plugin updated to pocketmine 4.0, it's still under development, I'm not responsible for damages and errors to your server!.***
+***this is a update version of the PerWoldChat plugin updated to pocketmine 4.0, it's still under development, I'm not responsible for damages and errors to your server!.***